julius-julius/qsc/local operators N4 SYM/README.md

 **Mac**

 Below we present the steps to install the above on a Mac system.
-First, you need to install a package manager such as Homebrew (https://brew.sh/).
+First, you need to install a package manager such as [Homebrew](https://brew.sh/).
 In the sequel we assume that Homebrew is installed.
 In the terminal, run

 `> brew install g++`